twagar11/ansible-labs/4-playbooks-and-roles.md

 ```

-Now, roles don\'t run by themselves---we have to create a playbook to
+Now, roles don\'t run by themselves -- we have to create a playbook to
 call them, so let\'s write a simple playbook to call our newly created
 role.
 This has a play definition just like we saw before, but then
 rather than having a [tasks:] section within the play, we have a